yujunmjiang/data-structures-fall-19/week01/README.md

 ];
 ```

-Defines a constant reference to a value and change the properties of constant objects.
+Define a constant reference to a value and change the properties of constant objects.

 ```javascript
 const linkPath = '/home/ec2-user/environment/week01/data/';